facebookresearch/hydra/website/docs/tutorials/basic/4_defaults.md

 ---
 id: defaults
-title: Merging configs by default
+title: Selecting defaults for config groups
 ---

 After office politics, you decide that you want to use MySQL by default.